Which Plant-Based Foods Have the Probiotics?

 It’s worth noting that you should stick to simple probiotic foods to enjoy the best health benefits.
 The cooking process involved with foods like tempeh can sometimes reduce the number of microbes.

 You can take probiotic supplements as a vegan.
-It’s essential to ensure that your particular supplement doesn’t contain any animal products.
+It’s essential to ensure that your supplement doesn’t contain animal products.
 Some supplements are made with gelatin capsules.
 Ingredients used as binders and coatings for tablets are sometimes non-vegan.
 Here are some ingredients to avoid.

 - Carmine and shellac, which are both derived from insects